Velocidex/velociraptor-docs/content/vql_reference/basic/_index.md

 winfiletime||int64
 string|Guess a timestamp from a string|string
 timezone|A default timezone (UTC)|string
-format|A format specifier as per Golang's time.Parse|string
+format|A format specifier as per the Golang time.Parse|string